Salesforce Gantt Charts – How to Visualize and Share Your Data

 To solve this problem for ourselves and other Salesforce users we created (and then perfected) a two-way integration between Visor and Salesforce.

-Visor is a free project management app that can be used to create colorful, professional, easy to build (and share) Gantt charts, board views, timeline, and spreadsheet views.
+Visor is a free project management app that can be used to create colorful, professional, easy to build (and share) Gantt charts, Board views, Timeline charts, and Table (spreadsheet-like) views.

 Crucially, the two-way integration with Salesforce means you are using real-time data.
 You don’t need to manually import and refresh the data in your Gantt chart view.
 Visor also has two-way integrations with Jira, Asana, and other apps.